Tech lobbying powerhouse set to open doors in Washington

-WASHINGTON (Reuters) - Google, Amazon.com, eBay, Facebook and other Internet companies have formed a lobbying group called The Internet Association to tackle regulatory and political issues in Washington, D.C., and it is due to kick off on Wednesday.
+WASHINGTON, Sept 19 (Reuters) - Google, Amazon.com , eBay, Facebook and other Internet companies have formed a lobbying group called The Internet Association to tackle regulatory and political issues in Washington, D.C., and it is due to kick off on Wednesday.

 Other members include Expedia, LinkedIn, Monster Worldwide, Yahoo! and Zynga.